x-govuk/govuk-prototype-components/README.md

 #### Import an individual component’s CSS using a single import

-You can also import a styles for an individual component.
+You can also import styles for an individual component.
 For example, to import the masthead component, add the following to your Sass file:

 ```scss
 @import "node_modules/govuk-prototype-components/x-govuk/components/masthead/masthead";